 - Start internal talks about certification: Initiating conversations about the certification audit process within your organization is essential.
 Understanding the steps involved and allocating necessary resources will ensure a smooth transition toward ISO 42001 compliance.

 - Get a readiness assessment: Consider engaging a trusted compliance partner like A-LIGN to conduct a readiness assessment tailored to your organization’s specific needs.
-This assessment will help identify any gaps and provide guidance on achieving ISO 42001 compliance.
+This assessment will help identify any potential findings when pursuing this certification.
+Download our ISO 42001 checklist to ensure your organization is ready to take the next step.